How I implemented my own crypto

 Test vectors just didn't work.
 So I verified, dug in, debugged, looked at intermediary results (thank goodness the reference implementation could generate vectors for those), then finally found the error:

 According to the spec, any previously non-overwritten block of the same lane may be referenced.
 But the implementation made that choice among previous segments that haven't been overwritten yet, effectively treating the current lane just like the others.

 Different reference sets, different results.
 No surprise there.
 The real problem was shrinking the reference set by half a segment, on average.
 This does hurt memory hardness a tiny little bit.
 The authors have since decided it wasn't worth breaking compatibility.
 I agree with them, though I lack the expertise required to have a strong opinion anyway.

 There's something worrying about this bug: I was the first to discover it, in January 2017.
 According to Khovratovich himself, it was two years old.
 Now I understand why the authors themselves didn't find it: unlike me, they didn't have a reference implementation to compare to.

-What I don't understand is, how come nobody else discovered this bug?
+What I don't understand is, how come nobody else discovered and reported this bug?
 If you implement Argon2 from spec, you cannot miss it.
 Test vectors won't match, and searching for the cause will naturally lead to this bug.
 I can draw only one conclusion from this:

 I'm the first to independently re-implement Argon2.